Trusted WordPress tutorials, when you need them most.

 The live preview will update automatically as you make changes, so you can try different settings to see what works the best.

-By default, the form will search media, pages, and posts and ignore custom post types.
-To include custom post types, you need to find the ‘Type of search’ field and give it a click.
+By default, the form searches media, pages, and posts and ignores custom post types.
+To include custom post types, you need to find the ‘Type of search’ field and click it.

 Searching posts, pages, media, and more using SearchWP